Financial Aid

 Scholarships

-There are scholarship opportunities available through CWI, CWI Foundation, service clubs, companies, or other organizations connected to our CWI Scholarships application.
+There are scholarship opportunities available through CWI, CWI Foundation, service clubs, companies, or other organizations connected to our CWI Scholarships Application.
 Scholarship deadlines and criteria vary.
 Students must be accepted at CWI in order to apply.

 Work-Study